 The morning of your wedding day can be a stressful time.
 You wake up with a stomach filled with butterflies, but think it’s fine because you have hours and hours to get ready.
 Then, suddenly it’s midday.
 Your hair’s still in rollers, your dress still on it’s hanger and you’re getting married in an hour!
 Where did the morning go?

-I’ve experienced more wedding mornings than I can count and the one thing they all have in common is that there’s never as much time as you’d like.
+As a bridal makeup artist, I’ve experienced more wedding mornings than I can count and the one thing they all have in common is that there’s never as much time as you’d like.
 But that doesn’t mean it has to be a mad rush to get everything prepared in time.
 To help you get through the day unscathed, here are my top 10 tips to help make your wedding morning run smoothly.

 1) Plan Enough Time To Get Ready